Easypay/docs/content/en/checkout/guide.md

 ## Creating a checkout session

 To create a Checkout session, you are required to send a server-to-server `POST` request to the [`/checkout`](/checkout/reference#create-checkout-session) endpoint.
-The created session will have an expiration time of 30 minutes, after which the users won't be able to pay that specific Checkout anymore.
+The created session will have an expiration time of 30 minutes at most, after which the users won't be able to pay that specific Checkout anymore.

 Like all API requests, this request is authenticated as described in [Authentication](/first-steps/necessary-data#authentication), which means you must include the `AccountId` and `ApiKey` headers.